 Thou canst not then be false to any man.”

 Here, Polonius suggests that personal integrity—being true to oneself—is the foundation for honesty in dealings with others.
-The advice was meant as practical fatherly counsel: if you maintain inner consistency and conscience, you won’t deceive others.
+The advice was meant as practical fatherly counsel: if you maintain inner consistency and conscience, you won’t deceive others, a principle that resonates through the ages and even ties into the colonial history of North Carolina, where personal integrity was vital for community trust.

 Earlier Roots